romcal/romcal/docs/contribute-to-romcal.md

 [optional footer(s)]
 ```

-Here are some rules to follow:

-When the "type" is one of the keys, the scopes allowed follow the successive rules:
+In the following list, you can find what scopes can be used for each allowed type.

 - `ci`:
   - scopes: No scope allowed